Last update: June 30, 2018

 • Get Out the Vote Resource Material

-As a Fourth Degree Knight you have the opportunity to become part of your assembly's color corps.
-As a color corps member, you will be recognized widely by the distinctive attire of tuxedo, feathered hat (chapeau) cape and sword.
-Color corps members regularly take part in civic events such as parades and wreath-laying ceremonies, and in ecclesial functions at Catholic churches.
+As a Fourth Degree Knight you have the opportunity to become part of your assembly's colour corps.
+As a colour corps member, you will be recognized widely by the distinctive attire of tuxedo, feathered hat (chapeau) cape and sword.
+Colour corps members regularly take part in civic events such as parades and wreath-laying ceremonies, and in ecclesial functions at Catholic churches.

 • Getting to the Polls (Please click link below)